jaredbrookswhite/node-mbtiles/README.md

             tm.pgtiles = pgtiles;
         });

-    //storage schema is simplified, use gettile and puttile as such pgtiles.gettile(m,z,x,y,callback);
+    //storage schema is simplified, use gettile and puttile as such, m stands for map name and stores all records on a single table... optimal for speed, no, but great for simplicity. pgtiles.gettile(m,z,x,y,callback);
     pgtiles.puttile(m,z,x,y,callback);